-A SAP Warning status occurs the first time a student fails to meet the minimum standard in any one of the components.
-If a student is placed on SAP Warning they will still be eligible to receive Student Financial Aid for one more term without appealing the circumstances.
+A SAP Warning status occurs the first time a student fails to meet the minimum standard in any one of the components, except the maximum time frame.
+If a student is placed on SAP Warning, they will still be eligible to receive Student Financial Aid for one more term without appealing the circumstances.

-Upon the end of the next period of enrollment the student meets the minimum standards they will "automatically" be reinstated to SAP "Good Standing".
+Upon the end of the next period of enrollment, if the student meets the minimum standards, they will "automatically" be reinstated to SAP "Good Standing".

-If upon the end of the student's next period of enrollment they have not met the minimum standards they will be in a SAP Suspension status.
+At the end of the student's next enrollment period, if they have not met the minimum standards, they will be in a SAP Suspension status.
 An Appeal of the circumstances would need to be submitted for any future consideration of using Title IV and/or State student aid at DACC.